Skip to main content

 This guide shows you how to configure AWS Bedrock as an external model provider in AI Studio.
 After setting up this provider, you can use foundation models from AWS Bedrock when building agents.

-AI Studio currently supports Bedrock models in us-east-1, us-west-1, and eu-west-1 regions only.
+AI Studio currently supports Bedrock models in us-east-1, us-west-1, us-west-2, and eu-west-1 regions only.
 See Regional considerations for details.

 Prerequisites